miketabb33/michaels-articles/articles/oauth.md

 This article is based on Aaron Parecki’s Udemy's course: “The Nuts and Bolts of OAuth 2.0” [Course Link](https://www.udemy.com/course/oauth-2-simplified/).

-I Highly recommend this course!
+I highly recommend this course!

 ## Section 1: Welcome